All About Whole30®—Recipes, Tips, and GuidelinesDecember 26th, 2020

 Can you change your eating habits in 30 days?
-That’s what the Whole30 program wants to help you do!
-It was created in 2009 by certified sports nutritionists (and husband and wife duo) Melissa and Dallas Hartwig to act as one big reset button for the body and mind.
+That’s what the Whole30® program wants to help you do!
+CEO and co-founder Melissa Urban created the program in 2009 to act as one big reset button for the body and mind. to act as one big reset button for the body and mind.
 There are loads of potential benefits like improving energy levels, getting better sleep, and reducing inflammation.
 And yes, weight loss may be a natural byproduct for some, but it’s not the focus.
 Intrigued?
 Here’s the lowdown.

 You’ll get the most out of the program when you focus on what you can eat (we’ve got lots of suggestions below, plus ready-made kits) as well as uncovering the root causes of your cravings.
 After the 30 days is up, how you move forward is completely up to you.
 Some people stick with it long-term and others use the program as a jumpstart once or twice during the year.
 As you add eliminated foods back into your diet slowly, you can see how your body reacts and make a decision from there.